yonkahlon/Zenject/README.md

 * **Using Zenject outside of Unity**
     * Zenject is primarily designed to work within Unity3D.
 However, it can also be used as a general purpose DI framework outside of Unity3D.
 In order to do this, you just have to build Zenject with the define ZEN_NOT_UNITY3D enabled.

+* **Lazily instantiated objects and the object graph**
+    * Zenject will only instantiate any objects that are referenced in the object graph that is generated based on the bindings that you've invoked in your installer.
+Internally, how it works is that Zenject has one single class that represents the root of the entire object graph.
+For unity projects this is typically the 'UnityDependencyRoot' class.
+This class has a dependency on all ITickable, IInitializable, and IDisposable objects.
+This is important to understand because it means that any class that you bind to ITickable, IInitializable, or IDisposable will always be created as part of the initial object graph of your application.
+And only otherwise will your class be lazily instantiated when referenced by another class.

 Please feel free to submit any other sources of confusion to svermeulen@modesttree.com and I will add it here.

 ## <a id="update--initialization-order"></a>Update / Initialization Order